cadorn/firephp-ui-plugins/README.md

 **NOTE:** Messages will only be delivered to the plugin if it is currently showing.
 Guaranteed message delivery irrespective of the state of the plugin in the UI is planned.

+See [here](https://github.com/firephp/ui-plugins/blob/master/packages/example-basic/packages/page-top/lib/main.js) for an example of how to listen to messages.

 Anatomy of a Plugin
 ===================

-A _FirePHP UI Plugin_ is a group of HTML/CSS/JavaScript files that follow the [CommonJS](http://www.commonjs.org/) [http://wiki.commonjs.org/wiki/Packages/1.0](package format) and some additional conventions.
+A _FirePHP UI Plugin_ is a group of HTML/CSS/JavaScript files that follow the [CommonJS](http://www.commonjs.org/) [package format](http://wiki.commonjs.org/wiki/Packages/1.0) and some additional conventions.

-  <package>/            -> The Plugin Package
+  /                     -> The Plugin Package
     lib/                -> PHP Files that interact with FirePHP & Application *.php
-    packages/           -> Plugins for specific UI Containers page-top/         -> A plugin for the 'page-top' UI Container lib/            -> CommonJS JavaScript modules for the plugin *.js
+    packages/           -> Plugins for specific UI Containers page-top/         -> A plugin for the 'page-top' UI Container (shows above page in browser) lib/            -> CommonJS JavaScript modules for the plugin *.js
         resources/      -> Resources for the module (e.g. css and png files)